Three of my favorite hiking destinations in Great Britain!

 Continuing to climb upwards past this iconic scenery is a bit steeper, so only strong hikers should ascend further.
 The highest point lies at 2,359 feet.

-( Check out 18 Best Things To Do On The Isle of Skye, Scotland to read more about this amazing island!)
+Click here to read about the 18 Best Things To Do On The Isle of Skye, Scotland!

-Another unbelievable hike on the Isle of Skye is the Quiraing, a hilly stretch of land full of odd shapes and strange rock formations.
+Another unbelievable hike on the Isle of Skye is the Quiraing.
+This hilly stretch of land is full of odd shapes and strange rock formations.

 It’s popular to drive up into the mountains to a small car park, where you can then walk along the paths that cut horizontally through the misshapen hills.

-The scenery here is completely one of a kind, and the saturated natural hues combine with winding rivers to create an unforgettable view.
+The scenery here is completely one of a kind.

 For more hiking related articles from around the world, check out these articles: